Mecmaharshi/Mecmaharshi/README.md

 I have a strong understanding of CS fundamentals specifically in:
 - Data Structures and Algorithms
 - OOPS Concept
-●	Database Fundamentals
+- Database Fundamentals (SQL: MySQL, Postgresql, MSSQL)
-●	SQL
-●	OS Fundamentals
-●	Networking Fundamentals
+- OS & Networking Fundamentals
 I am also well acquainted with C++ & Python in programming.

 - 🔭 I’m currently learning DSA with C++ as the programming language.
 - 🌱 I’m currently persuing B.Tech final year in ECE.
 - 👯 I’m looking to collaborate on ...  projects in web dev/C++

-- 📫 Reach me: ...
+- 📫 Reach me: ..........
 Email: mecmaharshi9@gmail.com
                           maharshiishujasrajdhawal@gmail.com